-Baker University Data Breach Lawsuit Investigation
+Baker University Data Breach Investigation

 Shamis & Gentile P.A., one of the nation's premier class action law firms specializing in data breach cases, is investigating the Baker University data breach.